dlee1828/dlee1828.github.io/markdown/rbtrees.md

 ![](Red%20Black%20Trees%20148cc037f961801aaeecd7d3a7520a53/Screenshot_2024-11-24_at_6.08.30_PM.png){width=400}

 Here, X is our null node.
+Note that X's sibling A cannot be null because if it was, the original tree would have violated the black rule.

 We are in a situation where the path from the root to X has one fewer black node than it should.
 Thus we must somehow add a black node to the path from the root to this node.
 This is difficult because if we simply try to recolor a red node along this path black, we will fix the path to X but will add an extra black node to all other paths containing that recolored node.

 Recall that a black rotate-swap can be used to transfer a black node from one subtree’s ancestry to another’s.
 We could try to use a black rotate-swap to add a black node to X’s ancestry.
 However, we would then be left with a subtree which lacks a black node.
 If that subtree’s root happened to be red, then we could recolor its root black and we would have fixed our tree.
 So we seem to have solved for one possible case: